 Your brand, unlike your tangible assets, will never depreciate.
 Your brand, unlike your patents, will never expire.
 Your brand, unlike your copyrights, will never pass into the public domain.
 Your brand is yours to keep and grow – forever.
 If you are the owner or manager of a brand asset, it is your job to define your true brand promise, to communicate it to every corner of your market, and to empower your employees to deliver on it.
 Do this and your brand will grow like wild vines.
 Fail to do it and your brand will wither and, possibly, even die.
 You owe it to yourself and everyone who counts on your organization to do everything possible to drive up the monetary value of your brand.
-And it turns out driving up brand value is the quickest and most assured way of driving up the overall worth of a business.
 Driving up brand value all but guarantees more multiples when it comes time to exit the investment.

 In the US, a mature corporate brand can represent up to 70 percent of a business’s overall value.
 Put another way, if the CEO mishandles the organization’s brand, he or she will have squandered up to 70 percent of the organization’s potential market value.
 Most CEO’s, especially the entrepreneurial ones, don’t know this.
 Otherwise they’d be tempted to spend 70 percent of their time working on their brand.
 Instead, they focus on other worthy aspects of the job – research, finance, people, etc. All necessary functions, of course.
 But, when it comes time to drive up the value of the company, nothing is as cost-effective and quick as the development of, and adherence to, a sound brand strategy.